alejandro-n-rivera/arduino_led_rgb_hsv/README.md

 You may have to reference the documentation for the pinout of your own transistors as it may differ from mine.

 ![Wiring diagram](https://github.com/alejandro-n-rivera/arduino_led_rgb_hsv/blob/master/wiring_diagram.png)

+Feel free to use (at your own risk), modify, and share.